Kong Yiji: Plot

+Despite being low on funds, Kong Yiji never failed to pay and even shared his peas flavored with aniseed with the children.
+When he did not have money ready to pay, his name would be written up on the board which recorded debtors and their debts.
+When this happened, he would settle his debts within a month and have his name taken off the board.

+One day, a few days before the Mid-Autumn Festival, the shopkeeper discovered that Kong Yiji had not come for a long time and owed 19 yuan.
+A customer stated that he stole other people's things and had his legs broken as a result.
+After the Mid-Autumn Festival, Kong Yiji reappeared at the Inn and ordered a bowl of warm wine.
+This time, “His face was haggard and lean, and he looked in a terrible condition.
+He had on a ragged lined jacket, and was sitting cross-legged on a mat which was attached to his shoulders by a straw rope.”
+Although he was not able to pay his debt, he paid for his wine that day, promising to pay off the rest later.
+Upon paying, the narrator notices that “his hands were full of mud.
+It turned out that he had walked here with this hand.
+After a while, he finished drinking, sat down and walked slowly with this hand.”
+This was the last time the narrator saw Kong Yiji, who he eventually presumed to be dead as a result of his injuries.

 Background

 Historical background

 At the end of the 19th century, the Qing government was corrupt and people were living in poverty.
 The imperial examination system that had been in place since the Sui and Tang dynasties still prevailed.
 Scholars who passed the exams were awarded government office, but they were few in number.
 Many who failed the exams were left poor and destitute.
 Kong Yiji was a typical example of those who studied the classics for most of their lives but failed the exams.

 After the Xinhai Revolution in 1911, Yuan Shikai attempted to become emperor.
 The restoration forces were rampant, and the results of the revolution were stolen.
 During the late Qing reforms of 1905, the imperial examination system was abolished, but traditional culture and education were still deeply rooted.

-The October Revolution of 1917 showed the power of Marxism-Leninism to transform a large Asian empire into a strong nation.
+The October Revolution occurred in 1917.
 Chinese revolutionary intellectuals such as Li Dazhao initiated the New Culture Movement and mounted a fierce attack on Confucian culture and education.
 Lu Xun was a powerful voice in this movement to crush Confucian culture, and to "depict a life or a life in society for readers to see".